EnableX/Video-Audio-Calling-Using-CallKit/README.md

 ```

 **CXCallController** \
-`CXCallController` is responsible to inform the system of user-initiated requests, such as a start call action.
+`CXCallController` is responsible to inform the system about user-initiated requests, such as a start call action.
 This is the key difference between the `CXProvider` and the `CXCallController`.
 The provider reports to the system whereas the call controller makes requests from the system on behalf of the user.

-The call controller uses `CXTransaction` object  to request a telephony action (which will later trigger delegate methods above if succeed).Each telephony action has a corresponding `CXAction` class such as `CXEndCallAction` for ending a call, `CXSetHeldCallAction` for setting a call on hold.
+The call controller uses `CXTransaction` object  to request a telephony action (which will later trigger delegate methods as explained above, if succeeded).
+Each telephony action has a corresponding `CXAction` class such as `CXEndCallAction` for ending a call, `CXSetHeldCallAction` for setting a call on hold.

-Once you have it all ready, invoke the `request(_:completion:)` by passing a ready transaction object.
+Once you have these ready, invoke the `request(_:completion:)` by passing a ready transaction object.
 Here's how you start a call:

 ```swift
 // create a CXAction